dunnicli/micro-stacks-svelte/README.md

 ## SvelteKit and Micro-Stacks

 I created this app to prototype the incorporation of micro-stacks into a Sveltekit app.
+I tried to use stacks.js but there were major issues.
+That's why I went with micro-stacks.

 It works I'm happy to say.
 I started with this repo from fungible-systems: